-If you have a preplanned event that you will be seeking to switch GLE/lab times with a classmate, you must submit this request at least 2 weeks prior.
+If you have a preplanned event that you will be seeking to switch GLE/peer clinic times with a classmate, you must submit this request at least 2 weeks prior.

-If you need to make a group change request with fewer than 2 weeks' notice, you must identify a fellow student who is both willing and able to make the group change with you, and both students need to request this change in writing to your OPC site CA. Requests will be considered up to 24 hours prior to the requested time change.
+If you need to make a group change request with fewer than 2 weeks' notice, you must identify a fellow student who is both willing and able to make the group change with you, and request this change in writing to your OPC site CA. Requests will be considered up to 24 hours prior to the requested time change.